What the Antique Dealer Doesn’t Want You? Know from Our Experts

 Antique Verses Collectible

-Many dealers throw around the word “antique” without actually using it correctly.
+Many dealers incorrectly use the word “antique.”
 Antiques are, by strict definition, 100 years old or older.
-That means items from the 1950s aren’t yet antiques.
-Many people simply assume anything that’s old is an antique, while it’s really more of a collectible.
-Keep in mind that even if you’re buying something that’s old, it’s not necessarily antique and may not be worth what you’re about to pay for it.
+That means items from the 1950s still need to be antique.
+Many assume anything sold is an antique, while it’s more of a collectible.
+Even if you’re buying something old, it may not be antique or worth what you’re paying.

 Dealers Often Don’t Know Everything

-Even if you’ve found the best place to sell jewelry, that dealer likely isn’t going to know an antique rug from one bought on sale at the department store down the street.
+Even if you’ve discovered the ideal location for jewelry sales, it’s likely that the dealer won’t distinguish between an antique rug and one purchased from the department store down the street.
 Just as “antique” doesn’t always mean antique, it’s also such a broad term that anything from a necklace to a tea set to a shovel can fall into the category.
-Make sure the dealer you’re working with knows the type of antique you want.
-Many dealers do specialize, so it’s important to find one you know will be able to spot a fake before you buy from them.
+Make sure the dealer you’re working with knows the antique you want.
+Since many dealers specialize, find one you know can spot a fake before buying.